-- preparation of currently vegetated and undulating landscapes involving clearing, levelling (western sections of NTRSC). - additional sporting fields for existing and new sports to the northwest and west of the site.
+- preparation of currently vegetated and undulating landscapes involving clearing, levelling (western sections of NTRSC). - additional rectangular sporting fields for football (soccer) to the northwest and west of the site. - Extension of Parr Road through to Beach Street along the main access road running east-west to allow vehicle access as well as pedestrians from urban areas, schools, etc west of the NTSA.